 - Look for Salt and Sand: If possible, walk on areas of the parking lot that have salt or sand sprinkled on the ground.

 - Keep Your Hands Free: Avoid putting your hands in your pockets while walking through the parking lot.
-If you do happen to lose your balance, having your hands available will help you break your fall.
+If you lose your balance, having your hands available will help you break your fall.

 All building owners are responsible for preventing black ice in their parking lots, just as landlords and tenants have a responsibility to keep their private property safe.
 Whether it is a commercial parking lot, a condo or apartment complex, or a strip mall, owners all have a responsibility to have safe parking lots and walkways.
 The building owner can be held liable if someone is injured in a slip and fall on ice or snow.